Job Requisition:Aerial Sensor Operator Instructor

-• Coordinate with product team leads and subcontractors to ensure all training information is complete and accurate; coordinate schedules for validation of training material, and provide quality in-flight instruction to active duty soldiers, ensuring they are deployment ready at the completion of training
+•Coordinate with product team leads and subcontractors to ensure all training information is complete and accurate; coordinate schedules for validation of training material, and providing quality in-flight instruction to active duty soldiers, ensuring they are deployment ready at the completion of training

-• Maintain flight instructor qualification/currency as outlined by company procedures and service guidance
+•Maintain flight instructor and/or standards instructor qualification/currency as outlined by company procedures and service guidance

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below.